asfadmin/hyp3-in-a-box/docs/_static/setup.rst

     The ``authorized email``, ``ec2-key-pair`` and ``earhtdata credentials`` from the previous steps will be used here.

-    All the parameters that can have default values can be left unchanged.
+    All the parameters that have default values can be left unchanged.

     Passwords for the database must also be passed in as parameters.
 These should be secure and only contain alphanumeric characters.  `random.org`_ is a good website for doing just that.